Last Updated on January 30, 2026 by George Pavlopoulos

 You can buy tickets and passes for the Venice Vaporetto in the yellow vending machines at the stops.
 You’ll find them everywhere around the city and also at Marco Polo Airport.

-Alternatively, you can purchase them online -and this makes sense for the passes.
+Alternatively, you can purchase them online, and this makes sense for the passes.
 You can check the current prices and book your pass here after adding the number of days.

 When I visited Venice, I pre-purchased my Vaporetto Pass online to avoid long queues at the offices.
-However, please keep in mind that when buying a pass online, that’s not your ticket: you will have to exchange it in a designated machine in the arrivals hall.
+However, please keep in mind that when buying a pass online, that’s not your ticket: you will have to exchange it at a designated machine in the arrivals hall.
 The process is pretty straightforward: you either scan your QR code or add the reservation number.
-I preferred to scan the QR code, and in just a few seconds, I had my paper pass in hand.
+I preferred to scan the QR code, and within a few seconds, I had my paper pass in hand.
 Plus, there was no queue at the machine while the counter was packed.

 On the other hand, if you plan to buy one or two tickets during your stay, there’s no need to book them in advance.
 You just purchase them straight at the Vaporetto stop.